pavelsneguir/testfolder/README.md

-# testfolder
+l# testfolder
-This is an example progect to demonstrate the use of git on Ubuntu.
+This is an example project to demonstrate the use of git on Ubuntu.